 - Read food labels and avoid trans fats.
 Trans fats are man-made fats that are solid at room temperature and are found in candies and other processed foods.
 Trans fats have been found to raise LDL (bad) cholesterol and lower HDL (good) cholesterol.
-Also make sure to look for candies with < 2-3 gm of saturated fats.
+Also, make sure to look for candies with less than 2-3 grams of saturated fats.

 - Opt for hard candies — they are longer lasting and tend to have fewer calories.

-- Roast pumpkin seeds after carving your pumpkin for a heart healthy snack.
+- Roast pumpkin seeds after carving your pumpkin for a heart-healthy, festive (and tasty) snack.

 - If planning a Halloween party, try to make healthier hors d’oeuvres, such as vegetable or fruit trays, yogurt dips, guacamole, etc.

 - Make sure to take any leftover candy to your office or neighbors to keep yourself from eating it.
 If your coworker brings their leftover candy, try chewing gum or eating a mint to help resist the urge.
-You can also donate the leftover candy to Ronald McDonald House, local food pantries or a children’s hospital.
+You can also donate the leftover candy to local food pantries or other charities.

 - As mentioned above, make sure to eat a healthy dinner or give them a healthy snack before trick-or-treating, like a peanut butter sandwich or fruit.